DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ![](_img/OscPreJoystickV3.png)

-_For now, discrete B will output a possible blended (by joystick and/or by MIX ENVelope) signal, instead of an unmixed/pure signal._
+_For now, discrete B will output a possible blended (by joystick and/or by MIX ENVelope) audio signal (instead of an unmixed/pure audio signal)._

 ---